andrewbayly/andrewbayly.github.io/_posts/2025-05-08-isolated-hexomino-pair-rectangles.md

 ## Table of Results

 In the table, the entries are the number of tiles needed, which are then referenced in the list of tilings below.
 Round brackets indicate that this tiling was already isolated in [Hexomino Pair Rectangles](https://sicherman.net/n6rect2/index.html), so refer back to that page to see the tiling.
-Tilings with hexomino #1, are a special case.
-These tilings are formed in a specific way, and pictures are not shown in the list below, nor in the table.
-To create such an isolated tiling, simply add bands of #1's across the tiling between each of the isolated tiles.
 Spaces in the table may indicate that a tiling is possible or impossible.
 Refer to [Hexomino Pair Rectangles](https://sicherman.net/n6rect2/index.html) to understand which.

 ![table](/assets/images/2025-05-08/table.png "table")